 When it comes to metabolism and weight loss, it’s mostly about insulin.
 Insulin is also a major factor in many women’s health conditions such as PCOS, acne, progesterone deficiency, and heavy periods.

-A healthy insulin balance is how you keep inflammation down.
-It’s how you reduce your long-term risk for diabetes, cancer, osteoporosis, dementia and heart disease.
+Healthy insulin sensitivity is how you keep inflammation down.
+It’s how you reduce your long-term risk of diabetes, cancer, osteoporosis, dementia, and heart disease.

 What is insulin resistance?

 Under normal conditions, your hormone insulin rises briefly after eating.
-It stimulates your liver and muscle cells to take up sugar from your blood and convert it to energy.
+It stimulates your liver and muscles to take up sugar from your blood and convert it to energy.
 This causes your blood sugar to fall, and then your insulin to fall.
-When you are ‘insulin-sensitive’, both your sugar and insulin are low on a fasting blood test.
+When you are insulin sensitive, both your sugar and insulin are low on a fasting blood test.